Prohibited Pig Feed (Swill)

 - Material used under an individual and defined-period permit issued by a jurisdiction for the purposes of research or baiting.

-1In terms of (ii), approved processes should include:
+1In terms of (ii), approved processes are:

 - rendering in accordance with the ‘Australian Standard for the Hygienic Rendering of Animal Products’